 Your prospective employer wants to know what you’ve done and how you’ve done it well.
 Always focus on your achievements

 5. Prioritise content

 Keep the bits about your hobbies short.
 I hate to tell you this, but in my experience, HR generally isn’t interested, whatever they might tell you!

-6. Work backwards
+6. Work backward

 7. Where are you at now?

-It’s important to give an overview of your current position; your job title, who you report to and your duties should be on there
+It’s important to give an overview of your current position; your job title, who you report to, and your duties should be on there

 8. Provide detail

 Your reason for leaving should be at the end of each piece of employment – they’re more than likely going to ask you anyway if you secure an interview

 Do not attach photos.
 This gives your prospective employer a way of judging you before you even get there.
 Trust me, they will!